tomcritchlow/tomcritchlow.github.io/_posts/2018-07-10-high-fidelity-consulting.md

 ## The Centaur Consultant

 My buddy [Brian](https://www.briandell.info) pointed out to me once that this hairball of ideas, prototypes, consulting and technology is "centaur consulting".
-Borrowing heavily from Matt Jones' idea of centaurs as technology enabled (rather than technology-replaced) people: [centaurs not butlers](https://magicalnihilism.com/2016/03/31/centaurs-not-butlers/).
+Borrowing heavily from Matt Jones' idea of centaurs as technology-enabled (rather than technology-replaced) people: [centaurs not butlers](https://magicalnihilism.com/2016/03/31/centaurs-not-butlers/).

 The only reason I'm able to build prototypes and high fidelity consulting is because I've been curious and interested in a variety of technologies and approaches.